 Our core vision and values remain at the heart of all that we do.
-We aim 'to provide an excellent and enjoyable education for every child in a safe, nurturing and stimulating environment.
-Each individual is valued, encouraged and inspired to develop their resilience and their love of learning'.
-These values are built into all parts of our curriculum and everyday approach to school life, and further supported by our

-RSE and PSHE curriculum, developing children's individuality and uniqueness as well as their understanding of the wider world around them and how they are part of this.
+We aim 'to provide an exciting, ambitious and unique early education for all' which is achieved through our values of respect (accepting yourself and others for who they are), ambition (a desire to achieve your best) and perseverance (to keep going in spite of obstacles).
+These values are built into all parts of our curriculum and everyday approach to school life, and further supported by our RSE and PSHE curriculum, developing children's individuality and uniqueness as well as their understanding of the wider world around them and how they are part of this.